 Bright lights in my living room show more detail now, and don't turn into blown-up bright spots like they used to.
 I see more detail around windows and street lights.
 I'm also finding less blur and noise in most shots.
 Sometimes, it almost seems like too much light.
 The color and brightness of some shots is surprising.
 I'm much happier with my photos now.

 The larger sensor allows more light in, according to Apple, and I can tell.
 Focus is faster, too.
-These elements do a lot to transform the picture quality this year, and serious photographers will be interested.
+But, keep in mind that the lower-cost iPhone XR can do all of this, too, in exactly the same way.

-The big camera upgrade for 2017's iPhone X and iPhone 8 Plus ($1,300 at Amazon Marketplace) was portrait mode, which delivers DSLR-style headshots: focused face in the foreground, with an out-of-focus background.
+The big camera upgrade for 2017's iPhone X and iPhone 8 Plus was portrait mode, which delivers DSLR-style head shots: focused face in the foreground, with an out-of-focus background.
 Known as "bokeh," this effect has been a must-have feature in every phone camera since.

 For the 2018 models, Apple now also uses software to let you adjust background focus after you've shot a photo.
-Third-party apps already offer similar manipulation, and other phones such as theand have shipped with blur adjustment first.
+Third-party apps already offer similar manipulation, and other phones such as the Samsung Galaxy S9 and LG G7 have shipped with blur adjustment first.
 Apple's post-shot bokeh looks sharp -- it's been getting better by degrees thanks to software tweaks since Apple introduced it in beta last year -- but you have to be in Portrait mode to get it, which I don't often make my default because of its specific distance needs.
 Still, those of you who want even more customization when getting that perfect shot of a loved one -- or a pet! -- will have plenty to play with here.